Facilitation as a design act

 Inclusive Design Research Centre (OCAD University)

 A major scholarly and applied research hub for inclusive design, accessibility innovation, and standards-oriented work across sectors.
-The IDRC's approach to design as a relational practice — not just a technical one — directly informs the collaborative and participatory domain of facilitation competency.
+The IDRC's understanding of design as a relational practice — not only a technical one — directly informs the collaborative and participatory domain of facilitation competency.

 UNESCO IESALC — Inclusion in Higher Education

-Provides a systems-level perspective on inclusion in higher education essential for capacity building work.
+Provides a systems-level perspective on inclusion essential for capacity building work.
 Particularly useful for understanding how institutional culture, governance, and leadership intersect with facilitation practice — and for building the case for systemic change with senior institutional leaders.
+The Students as Partners framework developed through this work redefines course and session design by treating participants as active co-creators.

 Pillar 03 — Organizational Change and Capacity Building